scolladon/sfdx-git-delta/docs/migrating-to-v6.0.0.md

 - `--repo` is deprecated and replaced by `--repo-dir` (short `-r` is mapped with this parameter)
 - `--source` is deprecated and replaced by `--source-dir` (short `-s` is mapped with this parameter)

-It is still possible to use them but they will soon be obsolet and will no longer be usable.
+For now the old "long" parameters are still usable, but they will stop working in the near future.
+Please migrate to the new parameters.

 ### <a name="param-error"></a> Error handling for file and dir parameters

-Error handling for [file](https://github.com/salesforcecli/cli/wiki/Code-Your-Plugin#file) and [directory](https://github.com/salesforcecli/cli/wiki/Code-Your-Plugin#directory) type parameters are now handled by the cli flags itself.
+Error handling for [file](https://github.com/salesforcecli/cli/wiki/Code-Your-Plugin#file) and [directory](https://github.com/salesforcecli/cli/wiki/Code-Your-Plugin#directory) type parameters are now handled by the sf cli flags itself.
-The following parameters are concerned by this change :
+The following parameters are impacted by this change:
 - `--ignore-file`
 - `--ignore-destructive-file`
 - `--include-file`